 The controls are ergonomic, but not ambidextrous.
 We have right handed controls incorporating a slide lever and safety made for a right handed shooter.
 A beavertail sticks out the rear to discourage slide bite.
 The full size service pistol frame fits my hands well, and I am a small-medium glove wearer.
 Smalls feel a bit tight, mediums a bit roomy.
 The Jericho’s controls were all reachable and capable of being activated with my hand size.

 The trigger is a double / single action without a decocker.
 Meaning if you want this pistol in condition one, you have two options: drop the hammer with your thumb while pulling the trigger and hope you don’t slip, or option two: hammer back, round in chamber, safety on.
 Trigger pull itself is heavy and stiff much like every other double action I owned, but since the pistol will be primarily in single action mode (I am not willing to drop that little hammer on a live round, I like having a thumb) the single action mode was good to go.
-Single action is light, perhaps 3-4 lbs of trigger with a very short pull distance to the wall, and a smooth pull to the rear completes the hammer drop.
+Single action is light, perhaps 3-4 lbs of trigger with a very short pull distance to the wall, and a smooth rolling break to the rear completes the hammer drop.
 A short reset with a tactile snap of sear engagement rounds out the single action package.
+Not quite as snappy a reset as a G19, but tactile.
 I believe this gun permits you to run it fast based on the single action trigger characteristics.

 I had lots of my favorite brand of malfunctioning reloads handy, freedom munitions, to test as well.
 Having bought this stuff a year ago, I found that my G19 ate it like candy, while my G17 jammed like crazy with it.
 In my opinion, it is a weakly loaded ammo that I believe had difficulty cycling the heavier slide and new recoil spring of my G17.
 We threw some of this 115 grain 9mm through the Jericho and my Glock and both pistols choked at least once or twice a magazine… which gave me a chance to teach my wife how to clear malfunctions.
 At this time, another quirk became apparent; the flat, flush floorplate give us nothing to grab in order to strip a mag to clear a malfunction.
 Consider CZ75 magazine extensions to assist in clearance drills since the CZ75 and Jericho magazines are the compatible.